Data protection policy

 Personal Data: any information identifying a Data Subject or information relating to a Data Subject that we can identify (directly or indirectly) from that data alone or in combination with other identifiers we possess or can reasonably access.
 Personal Data includes Sensitive Personal Data and Pseudonymised Personal Data but excludes anonymous data or data that has had the identity of an individual permanently removed.
 Personal data can be factual (for example, a name, email address, location or date of birth) or an opinion about that person's actions or behaviour.

 Personal Data Breach: any act or omission that compromises the security, confidentiality, integrity or availability of Personal Data or the physical, technical, administrative or organisational safeguards that we or our third-party service providers put in place to protect it.
 The loss, or unauthorised access, disclosure or acquisition, of Personal Data is a Personal Data Breach.

-Privacy by Design: implementing appropriate technical and organisational measures in an effective manner to ensure compliance with the GDPR.
+Privacy by Design: implementing appropriate technical and organisational measures in an effective manner to ensure compliance with the UK GDPR.